 At Love Lane and Chulia Street, enjoy clubbing at the restaurants and street food.
 Further down Chulia Street, you will find plenty of Indian Muslim restaurants for Halal food.

 You can grab a Teh Tarik (Malaysian pulled tea) or a Teh Halia (Malaysian Ginger tea), have some fried dough snacks, or grab some Sofuto Ice Cream at Family mart.

-You will find George Town’s Clan Jetty, a close-knit community with homes, several Chinese temples, cafes, and businesses all connected by wooden walkways.
+George Town’s Clan Jetty is a close-knit community with homes, several Chinese temples, cafes, and businesses, all connected by wooden walkways.

-It is an excellent place to go for a stroll and look at fishing boats and families cooking their dinner and kids playing around.
+It is an excellent place to go for a stroll, watch fishing boats, families cooking their dinner, and kids playing around.

 Cheong Fatt Tze Mansion (Blue)

 The stunning iconic Blue Mansion, a boutique heritage hotel in historic George Town, Penang, is worth a visit, even if you are not planning on staying there.

 Join one of their earlier guided tours at 11 AM and continue with lunch at Indigo Restaurant.

 Remember the Mahjong scene in ‘Crazy Rich Asians’?